17075 Overseas Hwy, Sugarloaf Shores, FL (305) 741-7115

 Graduating, with honors, from the Culinary Institute of America, Hyde Park, New York, in 1993, he interned at the famous Grove Park Inn, Asheville, North Carolina.
 During his career, Paul has held several notable positions: Sous Chef at the Inn at Blackberry Farm, Walland, Tennessee (a Relais Chateaux property); Executive Chef/Food Service Director for Earth Fare natural food supermarkets, Asheville, North Carolina; Executive Chef at the Highland Lake Inn, Hendersonville, North Carolina; and Chef de Cuisine at the Blue Gardenia, Safety Harbor Florida.
 And in 1996, he was given the honor of cooking at the James Beard House in New York City.

-Kris Kubik is the perfect complement to Chef Paul, bringing to Green Springs the warmth and genuineness instilled in her from her family’s traditions.
+Kris Kubik is the perfect complement to Chef Paul, bringing to South of the 7 the warmth and genuineness instilled in her from her family’s traditions.
 Life in her large Polish family was centered around boisterous gatherings around her mother’s kitchen table.
 Conversations bounced back and forth, while platters brimming with food were passed around.
 Utter chaos … utter family.
 It was a daily celebration of the ritual of dining together … a time to share more than a meal, a time to reconnect and share themselves.
 Days events were discussed, vacation plans made, quarrels settled, accomplishments acknowledged … seemingly random moments of togetherness which brought an affirmation of belonging to those gathered.